Organic & Biodynamic winemaking

-Their winemaking practices are sustainable and don’t compromise the future for a short -term profit.
+Their winemaking practices are sustainable and don’t compromise the future for a short-term profit.
 There are multiple ways of making wine being more sustainable but the first one is definitely not using any pesticides that kill the biodiversity in the vineyards, those substances finally end up in your glass.
-The battles against undesired weeds in the vines is won by simple hard labour or maybe even by introducing animals, goats will eat the weeds and won’t touch the grapes.
+The battles against undesired weeds in the vines are won by simple hard labour or maybe even by introducing animals, goats will eat the weeds and won’t touch the grapes.
 Or beehives, the bees will chase the insects that are not desirable in the vines but the bees won’t harm the grape-growing process.

 In biodynamic wine growing the winemaker uses herbal infusions or other preparations from only organic materials to enrich his soils, they are numbered from 500 to 508

-25 km north west of Lyon, for more than six centuries, has been the home of Domaine Chasselay.
+25 km northwest of Lyon, for more than six centuries, has been the home of Domaine Chasselay.
 Claire and Fabien Chasselay, the latest generation to own and run the vineyard, joined in 2007.
-They have proudly carried forward the wine making ethos of this vineyard of zero pesticides and zero chemicals.
-In the main the wines are made without sulfites.
+They have proudly carried forward the wine-making ethos of this vineyard of zero pesticides and zero chemicals.
+In the main, the wines are made without sulfites.
 Only the wines that are made to age get the smallest amount to keep them stable during the ageing process.
 The lunar calendar, the seasons and weather patterns are observed all year round.
-Bio-diversity in and around the vineyard together with flowers and hedges, are used to keep a perfect balance and to protect the vines from neighbouring lands that use pesticides.
+Bio-diversity in and around the vineyard together with flowers and hedges are used to keep a perfect balance and to protect the vines from neighbouring lands that use pesticides.
 The wines from Domaine Chasseley have a taste of passion, which is no surprise given the amazingly hard work of both Claire and Fabien.

 Château Brethous converted to organic winemaking in 2008 merely for the search of quality and expression of their soils.
 They aim to produce the best wines in the most ecological way.
 The wines are on average 25 years old and each year they try to make the best balance between fruit and structure in their wines to express the authenticity of their soils.